pulumi/docs/content/registry/packages/google-native/api-docs/storagetransfer/v1/transferjob/_index.md

         <span class="property-indicator"></span>
         <span class="property-type">string</span>
     </dt>
-    <dd>{{% md %}}Input only.
-The Amazon Resource Name (ARN) of the role to support temporary credentials via `AssumeRoleWithWebIdentity`.
+    <dd>{{% md %}}The Amazon Resource Name (ARN) of the role to support temporary credentials via `AssumeRoleWithWebIdentity`.
 For more information about ARNs, see [IAM ARNs](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_identifiers.html#identifiers-arns).
 When a role ARN is provided, Transfer Service fetches temporary credentials for the session using a `AssumeRoleWithWebIdentity` call for the provided role using the GoogleServiceAccount for this project.{{% /md %}}</dd></dl>
 {{% /choosable %}}

 {{% choosable language go %}}